-participate on an application as a proposed partner to the prime applicant.
-The Selection Official may consider the inclusion of these types of entities as part of the selection decision (See Section V.C.i.).
+entities located in an underserved community that meet the eligibility requirements (See Section III) are encouraged to apply as the prime applicant or participate on an application as a proposed partner to the prime applicant.
+The Selection Official may consider the inclusion of these types of entities as part of the selection decision 15.